prysmaticlabs/prysm/hack/keymanager-api/README.md

 ### Postman collection

-In this package you will find the postman collection for the API for the keymanager-api. you can import this collection in your own postman instance to test the API.
+In this package you will find the Postman collection for the keymanager API.
+You can import this collection in your own Postman instance to test the API.

 #### Updating the collection